EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/getting-started.md

 ## Run the Run Batch Container app

-[Run Batch Container](apps/batch-container-app.md) allows you to run a batch container on a back-end.
+[Run Batch Container](apps/batch-container-app.md) runs a batch container on a back-end.
 By **batch container** we mean a container that performs some computational or data-related task without human interaction when it is running.

 Click the 'Run Batch Container' app on the Open OnDemand home page.